search icon

 • Details regarding late payments and penalties, if any

-Lastly, be sure to obtain signatures of all parties confirming their agreement to the terms of the promissory note.
-These signatures are essential to creating a legally binding and enforceable agreement.
+Lastly, it’s essential to obtain signatures of all parties.
+These signatures confirm their agreement to the terms of the promissory note; they’re essential to creating a legally binding and enforceable agreement.

 Promissory Note Benefits